 The Thorpe Menn Literary Excellence Award was established in 1979 by AAUW-KC to honor Thorpe Menn (1912-1979), long-time book editor of the Kansas City Star, who supported all aspects of Kansas City’s cultural life, especially authors and artists.

-Two copies of the nominated book should be submitted to:
+Two copies of the nominated printed book should be mailed to:

 Thorpe Menn Nominations

 EBook nominated files should be emailed to: email@example.com